Cinnamon Raisin Sourdough

 baker’s schedule

-- 3:00 pm: Stretch and fold process is complete.
-Raisins have been added to the dough
+• 3:00 pm: Stretch and fold process is complete.

-- 3:30 pm: Spread cinnamon butter mixture on the dough, shape the dough, and place into banneton.
-Return banneton to proofing box for 2-3 hours at 80f to bake today, or slide into plastic bag and place in fridge for 6-24 hours.
+• 3:45 pm: Spread cinnamon butter mixture on the dough, shape the dough, and place into banneton.
+Allow shaped loaf to proof for 4-5 hours to bake today, or slide into plastic bag and place in fridge for 6-24 hours.

 BATCH: